 - We’ll reconstruct Crazy Horse’s last day on the ground where he would spend his last moments alive.

 - Tour and walk the grounds of the Red Cloud Agency.

-- Catered dinners are provided on 4 of the 5 evenings and are included in the cost of the tour package.
-We will have an early dinner on Tue, July 24.
-We will make a stop later that evening, but tour guests will be responsible for their own meal.
+- Catered dinners are provided on all five evenings and are included in the cost of the tour package.

 - Breakfast will be provided for you each morning and is included in the tour package.